jeanrocco/cheap-fuse-doctor/README.md

 ### New Stuff: from https://www.hackster.io/sbinder/attiny85-powered-high-voltage-avr-programmer-3324e1

   This is the simplest fuse programmer so far, instead of an Arduino it uses an Attiny85 as a master fuse programmer.
 I had issues with it, but it now works fine after I added 10 uF and a 0.1 uF between +5 and ground, as suggested by the author.
 I also added a 1K resistor on the base of the transistor.
-You can see my version at: https://github.com/jeanrocco/cheap-fuse-doctor/blob/master/FuseDoctor_Master_Attiny85.fzz , with a copy of the .ino code included.
+You can see my version at: https://github.com/jeanrocco/cheap-fuse-doctor/blob/master/FuseDoctor_Master_Attiny85.fzz , with a copy of the .ino code included and also <a href="https://github.com/jeanrocco/cheap-fuse-doctor/blob/master/AttinyMaster-Target.ino.txt">here</a> too.

   enjoy !